metachaos-systems/coinmarketcap_api_ex/README.md

 # Unofficial Coinmarketcap.com v2 API client

 This module implements v2 Coinmarketcap API with minimal changes to API structure.
+Use 1.x.x version for previous CMC API.

 All CMC API endpoints are called using fetch_#{endpoint} functions and return success tuple with `%CoinmarketcapApi.Response{}` containing :data and :metadata.